-We have achieved around 0.84 accuracy without even using a single example from the original ag\news train set and with a small set of rules (less than 30).
-Also, we've improved over the 0.81 accuracy of our Label Model.
+We have achieved around 0.82 accuracy without even using a single example from the original ag_news train set and with a small set of 16 rules.
+Also, we've improved over the 0.75 accuracy of our Label Model.